Alpine packages keeper

 This only works if the package is already installed.
 To check whether a package

-), which exits non-zero if it is not
+is installed, use --installed (nick -e), which exits non-zero if it is not

 installed, otherwise prints the name of the package.